The FASD Movement

 We aim to create a collaborative grass-roots movement with consolidated messaging that validates the existence and needs of this misunderstood and ignored population.

-We are working with collaborators that are a good fit and to accomplish comprehensive networking through coalition building, along with the development and sector specific adaptation of educational modules to achieve significant results across the nation.
+We are working with these organizations to accomplish comprehensive networking through coalition building with the goal of sector-specific FASD educational training modules being introduced across the nation.

 With a solid societal understanding of the impact of prenatal alcohol exposure will come changes in legislation to support the needs of individuals with FASD based on better diagnostics, appropriate educational, therapeutic and pharmaceutical supports, more understanding of the role of organic brain damage as a factor in crime and an overall solid understanding of the danger of prenatal alcohol exposure.

 We need to move past the shame and blame associated with FASD, focus on the understanding and validation of these disorders and provide support for this population.

 FASD Communities is partnering with other FASD advocacy organizations and experts on a film project.
 For more information, check out The FASD Project at www.theFASDproject.org